golangci/golangci-lint/README.md

                                       # golint: False positive when tests are defined in package 'test'
                                       - func name will be used as test\.Test.* by other packages, and that stutters; consider calling this

-                                      # gas: Too many false-positives on 'unsafe' usage
-                                      - Use of unsafe calls should be audited

-                                      # gas: Too many false-positives for parametrized shell calls
-                                      - Subprocess launch(ed with variable|ing should be audited)

-                                      # gas: Duplicated errcheck checks
-                                      - G104

-                                      # gas: Too many issues in popular repos
-                                      - (Expect directory permissions to be 0750 or less|Expect file permissions to be 0600 or less)

-                                      # gas: False positive is triggered by 'src, err := ioutil.ReadFile(filename)'
-                                      - Potential file inclusion via variable

                                       # govet: Common false positives
                                       - (possible misuse of unsafe.Pointer|should have signature)